DZhangLab/HIDe-infrastructure/network/k8s/README.md

 You can run this script to run all the steps:

 1. Copy the script `start` which is in this directory to the `test-network-k8s` directory where you cloned the [Fabric Samples repository](https://github.com/hyperledger/fabric-samples).
+Change the PATH_TO_FABRIC_BIN on second line to a path on your local machine that represent the bin folder in your fabric-samples directory.

 1. Change directories into the `test-network-k8s` directory.